JoshuaShunk/NSDropout/README.md

 # NSDropout (Neuron Specific Dropout)

 ## NOTE ##
 ### Training using NSDropout runs the risk of the model being dependent on the mask given.
-Predicted class may become directly linked to the mask assigned.
-NSDropout is an expiremental approach to actively pruning a model. ###
+The predicted class may become directly linked to the mask assigned.
+NSDropout is an experimental approach to actively pruning a model. ###

+Mask-dependent models are shown in notebooks, however, mask dependence varies by the proportion of neurons dropped.
+Although present, NSDropout in its form in the notebooks is mask dependent but has proven that active pruning can be used effectively during training.

 The first two files, New_Dropout.ipynb and Old_Dropout.ipynb, were used for the development of the initial layer and do not represent the accuracy of the most current version.